patrickdad/CAF-Cyber-Assurance-Audit/README.md

-# Cyber Assessment Framework (CAF) Mini Audit
+# 🛡️ NCSC CAF Cyber Assurance Audit
+> Simulated cyber assurance engagement aligned with UK regulatory expectations for cyber resilience

-## Engagement Summary
+## 📌 Engagement Overview

-This repository presents a simulated cyber assurance assessment conducted using the UK National Cyber Security Centre (NCSC) Cyber Assessment Framework (CAF).
+This repository presents a simulated **cyber assurance engagement** conducted using the UK National Cyber Security Centre (NCSC) Cyber Assessment Framework (CAF).

-The assessment evaluates organisational governance and cyber risk management practices aligned with **CAF Objective A – Managing Security Risk**.
+The assessment evaluates organisational governance and cyber risk management practices aligned with:

-The purpose of the exercise is to demonstrate practical understanding of cyber assurance methodologies used in regulated environments such as government, healthcare, and critical national infrastructure.
+**CAF Objective A – Managing Security Risk**

+This project replicates how cyber assurance reviews are conducted in real-world environments such as:

+- UK public sector organisations
+- Healthcare (NHS)
+- Critical national infrastructure (CNI)

+It demonstrates how organisations assess control effectiveness, identify risk, and produce evidence-based assurance outcomes.

+---

+## 🎯 Why This Project Matters

+Many organisations struggle to translate cyber security frameworks into practical assurance.

+This project demonstrates:

+- How CAF principles are applied in a structured audit
+- How governance and risk controls are evaluated
+- How evidence is used to support assurance conclusions
+- How risks are identified, prioritised and communicated

+It reflects the shift from **compliance-based security → risk-based assurance**.

 ---